NickMcConnell/AngbandPlus/readme.txt

   (ALT: For development, doing an install is undesirable.
 Try the following instead:
     $ sudo apt-get install clang-3.5 llvm-3.5
     $ sh autogen.sh
-    $ ./configure SANITIZE_FLAGS=-fsanitize=address --with-no-install CC=clang-3.5
+    $ ./configure --with-no-install
+    $ cd src
     $ make clean
     $ make -j4
     $ cp src/poschengband .
-    $ ASAN_SYMBOLIZER_PATH=/usr/bin/llvm-symbolizer-3.5 ./poschengband -g -u<Savefile> -- -n1
+    $ ./poschengband -g -u<Savefile> -- -n1

-    Note: Never pass sanitizer flags to CFLAGS as sanitizing configure causes it to fail.
-    Instead, configure will append SANITIZE_FLAGS to CFLAGS and LDFLAGS once it has finished generating test programs. (see configure.ac)

-    Note, you need to remember to copy the executable up after every build (TODO: Fix Makefile to do this!)
-    Also, I like to develop with the address sanitizer enabled at all times.
-This works best with clang as your compiler, rather than gcc.
-Of course, 3.5 should be replaced with latest version of clang.).

-    ***Fonts on Linux: My experience with linux has been that the fonts are just plain awful.
-Here, I document how I managed to install better fonts and use them in PosChengband.
-I spent nearly a day on this, so I'm hoping this might prove useful to somebody else.
-But mostly, it is here to remind me how I did so I don't stumble so much next time.
+    N.B.
+You can run poschengband directly from the src directory: there is no need to copy the executable up to the top-level.
+This is useful for development, since you never accidentally run a stale version!)

+   (Fonts: The game looks better if you use native fonts.

     [1] Install some better fonts.
 For example
     $ sudo apt-get install fonts-liberation